 Dan Watts is a Birmingham-based Director and Director of Photography working across documentaries, commercials, branded content, and factual television.

 His work explores individuals, places, and communities, often focusing on traditions, subcultures, the arts, and people on the fringes of society.
-Blending satire with serious subject matter, he seeks to challenge stereotypes and shift perspectives.
+Blending satire with serious subject matter, he challenges stereotypes and shifts perspectives.

-Coming October 2025, Making of MAC is a five-part brand docuseries uncovering the untold stories behind the Midlands Arts Centre.
+In his latest five-part brand docuseries Making of MAC, he uncovers the untold stories behind the Midlands Arts Centre.

-Alongside his documentary work, Dan has produced commercial and branded content for clients including BBC Philharmonic, Timberland, MINI, Bentley, Regatta, Keep Britain Tidy, Carlsberg, and Sky Sports, creating content that fuses striking visuals with meaningful storytelling.
+Alongside his documentary work, Dan has produced commercial and branded content for clients including the BBC Philharmonic, Timberland, MINI, Bentley, Regatta, Keep Britain Tidy, Carlsberg, and Sky Sports, bringing his voice as a storyteller to create authentic, meaningful narratives.

 He is the founder of New Wave, a production company where he brings together storytelling, strategic thinking, and a network of collaborators to create content that not only cuts through the noise but moves people.